ibm-cloud-docs/vpc/cr-intro.md

 Secure flows to the public internet from behind a client-defined gateway, proxy, or firewall appliance, while also allowing resources on the other subnets to flow through the VPC-managed public gateway.

-Using VPC custom routes with per subnet egress routing, you can create a table to override the system-implicit routing within the VPC network.
-In this example, the default table created by the system, where all subnets are assigned at creation, is unchanged.
+By using VPC custom routes with per subnet egress routing, you can create a table to override the system-implicit routing within the VPC network.
+In this example, the default table that was created by the system, where all subnets are assigned at creation, is unchanged.
 A table to direct traffic from subnet `10.10.1.0/24` through an edge proxy (NFV Proxy) is created as well.

-Because the destination for the proxied flows are the public internet and, typically, follow the default route (`0.0.0.0/0`), you must first exempt flows toward internally-reachable private networks using the Delegate function of custom routes.
-Resources in subnet `10.10.3.0/24` continue to use the public gateway that is attached to that subnet.
+Because the destination for the proxied flows is the public internet and, typically, follow the default route (`0.0.0.0/0`), you must first exempt flows toward internally reachable private networks by using the Delegate function of custom routes.
+Resources in the subnet `10.10.3.0/24` continue to use the public gateway that is attached to that subnet.

 While the instances that use the proxy share a common subnet with the proxy in this example, you are not required to do so.
-Custom routes also enable you to specify a next-hop IP of an instance connected to a different subnet.
-This allows you to scale horizontally without concern for the subnet sizings of Edge services.
-For example, a proxy routing table can be attached to subnet `10.10.3.0/24` and directs all public flows to the NFV proxy.
+With custom routes, you can specify a next-hop IP of an instance that is connected to a different subnet.
+By doing this, you can scale horizontally without concern for the subnet sizings of Edge services.
+For example, a proxy routing table can be attached to the subnet `10.10.3.0/24` and directs all public flows to the NFV proxy.

 #### Functions used in an Edge proxy firewall
 {: #functions-used-in-edge-proxy-firewall}